 A Nuclear Refrain is a spatial fiction, and miniature chapbook (measuring 4 X 6 inches), that critiques the policy of nuclear deterrence, the concept of Mutually Assured Destruction, and the UK’s decision to replace its Vanguard submarines, the so-called Trident replacement.
 We challenge that decision via extending our geographical imaginations into the past, present, and future.
 Noting the more usual economic, moral, and strategic objections to Trident and its replacement, A Nuclear Refrain considers the issues from less familiar perspectives, vis-a-vis the emotional and embodied, empire and the establishment, and democratic potentialities.

 Set against the authors’ ongoing participation in extensive public protests against the UK’s decision to replace Trident in 2016, A Nuclear Refrain disrupts familiar academic and policy forms of writing.
 It is “an uncomfortable hybrid between academia and fiction,” intent on discomfiting the reader to spur the radical reimagining of a world profoundly shaped by the threat of nuclear weapons.
 Inspired by author and social critic Charles Dickens, this book draws on the form of A Christmas Carol.
 Transported by “ghosts” of the nuclear past, present and future, a pro-Trident British policy maker, the Right Honourable Roger C. Bezeeneos, has his perceptions sorely challenged.
 But will Roger allow his feelings to influence his decision-making?
-Will he recognize the yearning for empire-lost that mobilizes the British establishment?
-And will he admit the limiting of political participation that a commitment to nuclear deterrence determines?
+Will he recognize the yearning for an empire lost that mobilizes the British establishment?
+And will he admit the suppression of political participation that a commitment to nuclear deterrence determines?
 It’s your call, Roger.